study-ORCATech-cloud/learn-and-earn-fork/DETAILS.md

 ## 1. Project Overview

 ### Purpose & Domain
-**learn-and-earn** is a React + TypeScript Single Page Application (SPA) designed to provide an interactive, modular learning platform focused on cloud technologies, DevOps, programming, and infrastructure topics.
+**labdojo** is a React + TypeScript Single Page Application (SPA) designed to provide an interactive, modular learning platform focused on cloud technologies, DevOps, programming, and infrastructure topics.
 It solves the problem of fragmented learning by offering curated learning paths, courses, projects, and roadmaps with rich metadata, progress tracking, and filtering capabilities.

 ### Target Users & Use Cases
 - **Learners:** Individuals seeking structured learning paths in cloud computing, DevOps, programming, and related fields.